Customs regulations in Sweden

 Swedish Customs regulations when you shop online or buy goods abroad

-When you buy goods in another country, the applicable rules vary depending on what you have bought and the country from which you are travelling.
-You may have to report your goods to the Swedish Customs or pay duties.
-Swedish Customs can check that you have nothing illegal with you.
+Customs regulations also vary when you are abroad and purchase an item that you want to bring to Sweden.
+Depending on what items you buy and the country from which you travel to Sweden, in certain cases you must report your items to the Swedish Customs or pay charges.
+Swedish Customs may check that you have nothing illegal with you.

-Special import provisions in Sweden
+Special import regulations in Sweden

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.